 HOW EPOXY FLOORS ARE INSTALLED

-Epoxy floor coatings are a great way to personalize your indoor spaces, especially if you you’ve got Concrete Garages and want to make the floor look its best.
+Whether you’ve recently added a garage to the side of your property or you’ve been planning to install one of those portable garages from Fisher Barns.
+Epoxy floor coatings are a great way to personalize your indoor spaces and outdoor spaces, especially if you’ve got Concrete Garages and want to make the floor look its best.
 With nearly limitless color and a variety of textures to choose from, let our technicians install a truly professional surface for you.
 The steps required need trained hands so you can stand back with your job foreman and watch as we perform these steps.

 There are a lot of do it yourself kits for epoxy and even fly-by-night contractors that say they are experts.
 These methods cut corners by nature.
 The best way to complete an epoxy installation correctly is to follow all steps and use products that most amateurs don’t have access to, like a diamond grinder and efficient water pressure cleaners.
 The last thing anyone wants to see is botched flooring in Detached Garages in Utica NY, or anywhere in fact.
 It’ll look disastrous and could also be hazardous.